 USE OUR EXCLUSIVE CODE TRAILANDKALE at checkout for 10% off – you won’t find a better deal!

-- Calories: From 90 to 250 depending on the product
+- Calories per gel: From 90 to 250 depending on the product

 - Cost: $37 for a 10-pack ($3.70 each)

-Spring Energy specializes in fueling athletes with plant-based, real-food ingredients, rather than just simple sugars.
+Spring Energy specializes in fueling athletes with plant-based, real-food natural ingredients, rather than just simple sugars.

-They offer a range of gels, drink mixes, and pre and post-workout nutrition for endurance athletes, each with a different mix of nutrients.
+They offer a range of energy gel, drink mixes, and pre and post-workout nutrition options for endurance athletes, each with a different mix of nutrients.

 We’re also fans of the packaging these gels come in, they’re easy to tear off and have a clever system to stop the tab from completely tearing off.
 We hate to see litter on the trails and this is a neat solution to help stop that from happening inadvertently.